 - 50% in investments that move in line with the long term liabilities of the Plan.
-This is referred to as Liability Driven Investment LDI and comprises UK government bonds, interest rate swaps and inflation swaps, the purpose of which is to hedge against the impact of interest rate and inflation movement on long term liabilities. - 50% in return seeking investments comprising exposure to equity and credit markets through a combination of physical assets and derivatives and direct investment in property, asset backed securities, global high yield credit and secured loans.
+This is referred to as Liability Driven Investment LDI and comprises UK government bonds, interest rate swaps and inflation swaps, the purpose of which is to hedge against the impact of interest rate and inflation movement on long term liabilities. - 50% in return seeking investments comprising exposure to property, asset backed securities, global high yield credit, secured loans and other credit markets.